 Minor Children: Leaders are highly discouraged from bringing minor children.
-If they do accompany a leader, they must be adequately supervised by someone outside of the leadership team or not engaged with the program at all times.
-The proximate geographic presence of children or other traveling companions should not disrupt or negatively affect the experience of the Purdue students.
-Relatedly, the presence of others beyond students and leaders should be limited to special occasions (e.g. an opening dinner, a Saturday outing) but not a regular occurrence.
+If they do accompany a leader, they must be adequately supervised by someone other than the program leader at all times.
+The presence of minor children or other family members should not disrupt or alter the study abroad program in any way.

-Employment: Family members (including ex-spouses) of faculty members and other academic staff may not be hired to perform duties on the study abroad program if the fulfillment of such duties is under the direct or indirect supervision or direction of the faculty member.
+Employment: Family members of faculty members and other academic staff may not be hired to perform duties on the study abroad program if the fulfillment of such duties is under the direct or indirect supervision or direction of the faculty member.
 "Hired" means receiving monetary compensation for services performed or receiving payment of expenses (travel, etc.) in exchange for performance of duties.
 Purdue policy governs the practice of nepotism: www.purdue.edu/policies/ethics/iiib3.html.
 Exception requests for study abroad leadership must be submitted in accordance with Purdue policy.